faisalalvi-multidots/gutenberg_commenting/README.md

 All type of contributions from are most welcome.

 - Fork the repository to your account (you will get this option at top right of this page);
-- Create branch into your fork repository like `development` if it exists else from master.
+- Create a branch into your fork repository like `development` if it exists else from master.
-- Take Clone of this fork repository to your local system.
+- Take a clone of the fork repository to your local system.
 - Write your clean code and test with PHPCS with `WordpressVIPMinimum` coding standard.
 - Commit Your code from your local system.
-- And Finally, click `Pull Request` from your fork repository.
+- Finally, click `Pull Request` from your fork repository.
 - This [github article](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) will helpful for how to submit pull request from the fork.

 ## Support